Lëtzebuerger N-Bunn 69 ||

 to the top

-Next to the football ground a refreshment stand with a ticket desk and lavatories will be set up.
+Next to the football ground a refreshment stand with a ticket desk and lavatories was set up.
 The building was made as described above.
-It was equipped with a LED light.
+It is equipped with a LED light.
 The roof can be removed.
 With the compass saw I cut a 3 mm MDF board for the street and the standing places of the football ground.
 I also made 2 gates, a score board, hedges and wire fences.

 On the wooden landscape structures I fixed Noch wire netting with the glue pistol.
 On this I laid plaster bandages.